Fritz-02/dgg-bot/README.rst

 Examples
 --------

-A simple bot with two commands and will yump back at chatters. **Take care not to create a bot that will be a nuisance in chat, or you risk getting IP banned.**
+A simple bot with two commands and will yump back at chatters.

 .. code-block:: python